Third Party Packages

 Shutter depends on several outdated libraries and therefore has been removed from some distribuitions’ official repositories.
 Currently a GTK3 port is underway such that Shutter can be packaged for repositories again.
 In the mean time here is how you get the latest Shutter version for some distributions:

-A package for Arch Linux is available in the AUR (Arch User Repository).
+A package for Arch Linux is available.

 There are official Debian packages available in the oldstable and oldoldstable distrubution (Stretch and Jessie).